Alumina Tiles Explained

 - Excellent resistance to high temperatures (up to 1600 °C).

-- Strong, even when very thin.
+- Strong and durable, even when they are very thin.